 Most of the time, a guest’s booking experience will start with a search on the web, so having a well-designed website that can be easily found on search results is very important.
 Search Engine Optimisation (SEO) can help increase your website’s visibility, drive more organic traffic, and ultimately get you more bookings.

 Is it possible to manage SEO for your hotel’s website without spending a big budget?
 The short answer is yes!
 It is possible by investing some time and research, and by being ready to trial and error different practices on your site.
-Lucky, there are many resources to help you get started so you can manage SEO yourself, or hire the right digital marketing agency / in-house expert.
+Lucky, there are many resources to help you get started so you can manage SEO yourself, or hire the right hotel marketing agency / in-house expert.

 In this article, we’re going to cover the most important SEO practices and the free tools that you can try right away.